MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sql-server-23h2.md

 ## Deploy SQL Server

-This section describes at a high level how to acquire hardware for SQL Server on Azure Stack HCI, and use Windows Admin Center to manage the operating system on your servers.
+This section describes at a high level how to acquire hardware for SQL Server on Azure Stack HCI.
 Information on setting up SQL Server, monitoring and performance tuning, and using High Availability (HA) and Azure hybrid services is included.

 ### Step 1: Acquire hardware from the Azure Stack HCI Catalog